expo/expo/docs/pages/tutorial/create-a-modal.md

 });
 ```

-The `FlatList` component in the above snippet renders all the emoji images using an `Image` component wrapped with a `Pressable`.
-This is because, later, we will implement the functionality where the user can tap an emoji on the screen to select and that selected emoji will appear as a sticker on the placeholder image.
+The `<FlatList>` component above renders all the emoji images using an `<Image>` component wrapped with a `<Pressable>` component.
+Later, we will improve it so that the user can tap an emoji on the screen to make it appear as a sticker on the image.

-The `FlatList` component takes an array of items which in the above snippet is provided by the `emoji` array variable as the value of the `data` prop.
-Then, the `renderItem` takes the item from the `data` and returns the item in the list.
-You can write your own JSX to however you want to display this item, which is done using the `Image` and the `Pressable` components.
+The `<FlatList>` component takes an array of items, which in the above snippet is provided by the `emoji` array variable as the value of the `data` prop.
+Then, the `renderItem` prop takes the item from `data` and returns the item in the list.
+We add our own JSX to display this item, which is done using the `<Image>` and the `<Pressable>` components.

-The `horizontal` prop allows the list to display horizontally instead of vertically (the default way to display a list of items in the `FlatList`).
+The `horizontal` prop allows the list to display horizontally instead of vertically.

 Now, modify the `App` component.
-Import the `EmojiList` component and replace the comments where the `EmojiPicker` component is used with the following code snippet:
+Import the `<EmojiList>` component and replace the comments where the `<EmojiPicker>` component is used with the following code snippet:

 <!-- prettier-ignore -->
 ```js